Incremental Sequence Classification with Temporal Consistency: Empirical evaluation

 \item[Last token] Similarly to the DCE loss~\eqref{eq:dceloss}, we minimize the cross-entropy relative to the observed label.
 But unlike the DCE loss, we include only a single cross-entropy term per sequence, corresponding to the prediction based on the hidden vector $\bm{h}_T$ at the last token (i.e., capturing the full sequence).
 To the best of our knowledge, this is the most widespread approach to text classification with decoder-only transformers \citep{wolf2020huggingface, dukic2024looking, kadavath2022language}.

 \item[Specialist] This approach is similar to the \emph{last token} method, but improves upon it by training a distinct, specialized model for each prefix length.
-Instead of full sequences, each model is trained exclusively on prefixes of the corresponding length. \end{description}
+Instead of full sequences, each model is trained exclusively on prefixes of the corresponding length.

+\item[Direct $\ell_2$ loss] This approach is similar to DCE but removes the softmax and replaces the cross-entropy loss with a squared loss.
+This is analogous to standard offline Monte Carlo methods for value function estimation in RL \citep[Chap.~5]{sutton2018reinforcement}.

+\item[LSTD($\lambda$)] The offline temporal-difference value estimation method of \citet{bradtke1996linear}, recently applied to language modelling in \citet{mudgal2024controlled}.
+This approach is similar to TC-$\lambda$, without the softmax and with a squared loss instead of the cross-entropy loss. \end{description}

-For TC-$\lambda$, we treat $\lambda$ as a hyperparameter.
+For TC-$\lambda$ and LSTD($\lambda$), we treat $\lambda$ as a hyperparameter.
 Values for this and for all other hyperparameters are presented in Appendix~\ref{app:textclass}.
-The time it takes to train a TC-$\lambda$ model is virtually indistinguishable from that used to train a DCE model, confirming that the overhead required to compute the soft targets $\{\bm{z}_t\}$ in~\eqref{eq:tclloss} is negligible.
-Informally, we have noticed that training curves are more stable for TC-$\lambda$, and that models are less prone to overfitting.
+The time it takes to train a TC-$\lambda$ model is virtually indistinguishable (within \SI{1}{\percent}) from that used to train a DCE model, confirming that the overhead required to compute the soft targets $\{\bm{z}_t\}$ in~\eqref{eq:tclloss} is negligible compared to the cost of LLM forward and backward passes.

 In Table~\ref{tab:textclassacc}, we report the predictive accuracy of classifiers on hold-out sequences, given prefixes of \num{4} tokens, \num{16} tokens, and full sequences.
-For DCE and TC-$\lambda$, we report additional metrics and more prefix lengths in the appendix.
+For DCE and TC-$\lambda$ and the corresponding squared-loss methods, we report additional metrics and more prefix lengths in the appendix.
 As expected, the accuracy of every classifier increases as more tokens are available.
 However, even with only \num{4} or \num{16} tokens (often representing a small fraction of the full sequence), some approaches reach a non-trivial accuracy.

 We observe that TC-$\lambda$ outperforms DCE and other approaches in all but two cases, where it ranks second.
 This supports the insights from Section~\ref{sec:datapool}: incorporating temporal-consistency into the loss function improves predictive performance, even on real-world sequences and with large parametric models.
 Gains are more substantial for short prefixes, but---perhaps surprisingly---optimizing for temporal-consistency also improves full-sequence classification accuracy.
 Relatedly, we observe that training incremental classifiers is beneficial even when the goal is only to classify full sequences.
 Indeed, both DCE and TC-$\lambda$ outperform the \emph{last-token} approach in this setting.
 This was noticed by \citet{cobbe2021training}, who suggest that including prefixes in the loss provides a useful auxiliary signal.
 Our findings reinforce this observation.
 Finally, we note that the $\emph{filtering}$ method generally underperforms approaches using a classification head, consistent with conventional wisdom that, for classification problems, discriminative models can be more effective than generative models~\citep{barber2012bayesian}.